beginning of content

 What are the symptoms of pancreatic cancer?

-Possible signs and symptoms of pancreatic cancer include:
+Possible signs and symptoms of pancreatic cancer may include:

-Other non-specific cancer symptoms may include:
+Other general symptoms of cancer may include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.